I Wanna Dance with Somebody (Who Loves Me): Critical reception

-"I Wanna Dance with Somebody (Who Loves Me)" received mixed reviews from critics.
+Although it has since been regarded as one of the greatest songs of all time, "I Wanna Dance with Somebody (Who Loves Me)" received mixed reviews from critics upon its release in 1987.

 Vince Aletti of Rolling Stone magazine, in a review of the album Whitney, criticized the song, commenting that "not taking any chances, the songwriters [Merill Griffith and Shannon Rubicam] have simply come up with a clever anagram of their original hit [How Will I Know], and [Narada Michael] Walden has glossed it over in an identically perky style.
 The strategy is not so different from that behind Hollywood's blockbuster sequels: this is 'How Will I Know II'."

-Los Angeles Timess pop music critic, Robert Hilburn described the song as "a deliciously raucous tune with a bit of the synthesizer underpinning and giddy zest of Cyndi Lauper's 'Girls Just Want to Have Fun.'"
+Los Angeles Timess pop music critic, Robert Hilburn described the song as "a deliciously raucous tune with a bit of the synthesizer underpinning and giddy zest of Cyndi Lauper's 'Girls Just Want to Have Fun'."

 In his review of Whitney, Jon Pareles of The New York Times gave a negative comment, writing that listening to "I Wanna Dance with Somebody (Who Loves Me)" and "You're Still My Man," another track on the album was like "watching television while someone fiddles with color controls."

+On its May 9, 1987 issue, Cashbox called the single "a spine-tingling danceable celebration that shines and glistens.
+[Houston's] remarkably sexy, supple voice floats atop this Walden production".

 In 2006, Slant Magazine ranked the song at #88 in their 100 Greatest Dance Songs, commenting that "with its parenthetical title, gummy bassline, schmaltzy horns, tinkling keyboards, and half-step key changes, [the song] is definitive '80s dance-pop."
 By 2020, the publication's staff had reranked it to #58.

-Accolades

-"I Wanna Dance with Somebody (Who Loves Me)" won the award for "Favorite Pop/Rock Single" at the 15th American Music Awards on January 25, 1988.
-Additionally, Houston won the Grammy award for "Best Pop Vocal Performance, Female" with the song at its 30th ceremony on March 2, 1988, where she received a total of three nominations.
-The music video for the song was nominated for "Best Music Video" at the 2nd Soul Train Music Awards on March 30, 1988.
-Houston won the award for "Best Music Video" for the video at the 1st Garden State Music Awards.
-In 2015 the song was voted by the British public as the nation's fifth favourite 1980s number one in a poll for ITV.
-In 2021, Rolling Stone ranked "I Wanna Dance with Somebody (Who Loves Me)" at number 231 on their updated list of the 500 Greatest Songs of All Time.

-Chart performance
+Commercial performance

+North America

+"I Wanna Dance with Somebody (Who Loves Me)" was released as the first single from Houston's second album on radio stations on May 2, 1987.
+It entered the Billboard Hot 100, the issue dated May 16, 1987, at number 38, her highest chart debut at the time, and her highest of the 1980s.
+Six weeks later, it reached the top spot of the chart, replacing freestyle act Lisa Lisa and Cult Jam's "Head to Toe", and becoming Houston's fourth number-one single in the United States, the issue date of June 27, 1987 ― the same day that Houston's album Whitney debuted at atop the Billboard 200 (known at the time as "Top Pop Albums") the first time ever by a female artist.

+It spent two weeks atop the charts and spent a total of eighteen weeks on the chart in its initial chart run, including fourteen weeks in the Top 40 and nine weeks inside the Top 10, the most weeks inside the Top 10, more than any other song released in 1987.
+With the song topping the Billboard Hot 100, Houston became the first female artist to send four consecutive number one singles on the chart.